pieter-edelman-nictiz/hl7-fhir-validator-action/README.md

           reason: "[Another explanation]"
   ```

   Where `[location]` may be either the FHIRPath expression _as reported by the Validator_ or the id of the element where the issue occurs.
+Asterisk may be used as wildcards on both the resource id and the location.